 (a) a park operator has given a notice of termination to a long-stay tenant (except a notice of termination under section 39), or a long-stay tenant has given a notice of termination to the park operator; and

-(b) the tenant does not give vacant possession of the agreed premises to the park operator on the specified day.
+(b) the tenant does not give vacant possession of the agreed premises to the park operator on the day specified in the notice of termination.

 (2) The park operator may apply to the State Administrative Tribunal for —

-(a) an order terminating the agreement; and
+(a) an order terminating the long-stay agreement; and

 (b) an order for the long-stay tenant to give vacant possession of the premises to the park operator.

-(3) An application must be made within 30 days after the specified day.
+(3) An application must be made within 30 days after the day specified in the notice of termination.

 (4) The State Administrative Tribunal may make the orders if a notice of termination was given in accordance with this Act and —